-Pursuant to adoption of Ind AS 116, leased assets are presented as a separate line item in the Balance Sheet .
-Accordingly, leasehold land and leasehold office has been recognized as Rightof-use assets.
-The value of Right of use assets is Rs 14.51 Million as on March 31, 2020.
+Pursuant to adoption of Ind AS 116, leased assets are presented as a separate line item in the Balance Sheet.
+Accordingly, leasehold land has been recognized as Right-of-use assets.
+Right of use assets relating to leasehold land have been carried at cost as no loss is expected based on valuation report of an external independent valuer.